 2. If you are interested in computer science as a possible major or minor and do not have AP credit for programming, taking CS 111x the first semester is a good idea but is not necessary.

 3. If you took an AP-level course in high school in Java and received 5 on the Computer Science A exam or perform sufficiently well on the placement exam Cornell offers to entering students during orientation, you will be offered credit for CS 1110.
-You may want to take one of the two transition courses CS 1132 or CS 1133 to learn Python or Matlab, but this is optional.
-We recommend (1) accepting the AP credit and (2) taking CS/ENGRD 2110 (or CS/ENGRD 2112, enrollment is limited and assigned on a first-come first-serve basis) as the first programming course.
-Note that one of CS/ENGRD 2110 or CS/ENGRD 2112 is required for CS, ORIE, and ISST majors, and it is strongly recommended for ECE majors.
-Eventually you may want to take one of the two trasnition courses CS 1132 or CS 1133 to learn Python or Matlab, but this is optional.
+Students considering majoring in CS, ORIE, ISST or ECE may want to (1) accept the AP credit and (2) take CS/ENGRD 2110 (or CS/ENGRD 2112, enrollment is limited and assigned on a first-come first-serve basis) as the first programming course.
+(Note that one of CS/ENGRD 2110 or CS/ENGRD 2112 is required for CS, ORIE, and ISST majors, and it is strongly recommended for ECE majors.)
+Eventually, you may want to take one of the two short courses CS 1132 or CS 1133 to learn Python or Matlab, but this is optional.

-4.If you're planning to eventually take CS/ENGRD 2110 or CS/ENGRD 2112, then any CS 111x course will provide you with the necessary prerequisites without taking a transition class (CS 113x).
+4.If you're planning to eventually take CS/ENGRD 2110 or CS/ENGRD 2112, then any CS 111x course will provide you with the necessary prerequisites without taking a short course (CS 113x).
 However, CS 1110 provides a bit more practice with object-oriented design, which could help with CS/ENGRD 2110 and CS/ENGRD 2112.

 5. If you have exceptional prior experience, upper-level courses such as CS 3110 may be appropriate.
 Contact the CS undergrad office at 607-255-0982 or email@example.com for more information and guidance.